ecmwf/polytope/docs/Service/Overview.md

 ## Polytope Feature Extraction vs Web MARS

-Feature Extraction differs from Web-MARS by allowing users to request specific features rather than only global fields.
+Feature extraction differs from Web-MARS by allowing users to request specific features rather than only global fields.
 However, Polytope does also allow users to request global fields by simply omitting the `feature` keyword from the request.

 Both Polytope and Web-MARS are integrated into the earthkit ecosystem allowing users to request and retrieve data using either service.
 Earthkit tools for mapping, plotting, regridding, and transforming are available for working with both whole fields and specific features.